 - Use only the test booklet provided to show your work and for marking up diagrams or graphs presented.

 - The first sets of questions in this section of the test are usually the easier questions, so don't spend too much time answering them.

-- If the questions seems complicated and time consuming look for a shortcut to the answer.
+- If a question seems complicated and time consuming look for a shortcut to the answer.
 Don't get involved in detailed calculations that are going to require a lot of time.
-Look at the answers provided and see if you can rule out any as the correct answer.
+Look at the answers provided and see if you can rule out any as incorrect answers.
 This will help narrow down your selection of possible correct choices.

 - If you come across a question with a strange symbol, just substitute the accompanying definition when attempting to figure out the correct answer.